 The date on which the Sponsor intends to close or sell the Residence and cease operations as an Assisted Living Residence;

-A description of the actions the Sponsor will take to assist the Residents in securing comparable housing, if necessary; and
+A description of the actions the Sponsor will take to assist the Residents in securing comparable housing and services, if necessary; and

 A reference to the rights of the Residents that may be exercised under the landlord/tenant laws established under M.G.L. c.
 186 or M.G.L. c.
 239.